swflynn/Chem131_UCI/README.md

 `Lecturer: Craig Martens` (cmartens@uci.edu)

-Teaching Assistants: Krista Parry` (parryk@uci.edu) and `Shane Flynn` (swflynn@uci.edu)
+Teaching Assistants: `Krista Parry` (parryk@uci.edu) and `Shane Flynn` (swflynn@uci.edu)

-The course covers an undergraduate level (junior and senior) introduction to Thermodynamics (chemistry department).
+This course covers an undergraduate level (junior and senior) introduction to Thermodynamics (Chemistry Department).
 The course assumes knowledge of basic quantum chemistry and multi-variable calculus, but is essentially self-contained.

-Topics included are: the laws of Thermodynamics, Thermodynamic Potentials and Fundamental Equations, Statistical Mechanics and it connections to Thermodynamics, and Quantum-Statistical Mechanics connecting partition functions to Quantum Chemistry and Thermodynamics.
+Topics included are: the Laws of Thermodynamics, Thermodynamic Potentials and Fundamental Equations, Statistical Mechanics and it connections to Thermodynamics, and Quantum-Statistical Mechanics connecting partition functions to Quantum Chemistry and Thermodynamics.

 #### Material Usage:
 Please feel free to use and reproduce any of the resources on this page, given you provide proper citation and reference to the material.